Actindo-AG/Documentation/PIM/UserInterface/03f_Catalogs.md

   > [Warning] Be aware that as soon as you delete a category, you also delete all assigned sub-categories.

 - [CANCEL]
-  Click this button to cancel editing the category and close the window.
+  Click this button to cancel editing the category.
+The *Edit category data* window is closed.

 - [SAVE]
-  Click this button to save any changes to the category and close the window.
+  Click this button to save any changes to the category.
+The *Edit category data* the window is closed.

   > [Info] You have to click the [SAVE] button in the *Create new catalog* or *Edit catalog* view to save the changes.